luizfernandosg/GG24-PG-tooling-round-evaluations/Evaluations/spinach-fi-daily-retro-funding-competitions-evaluation.md

 ### What I Like About the Proposal
 - Proven track record: $25,000+ distributed to 15+ projects
-- Clear focus on Gardens integration
+- Clear focus on Gardens integration with wrap-up by Dec 9
-- Addresses real need: builder funding through retroactive competitions
+- Strong team with ecosystem connections (Glo Dollar, Good Dollar, Regen, CeloPG)
 - Good integration plan with Hypercerts and Prosperity Pass
+- Clear verification methods (spinach.fi, history page, GitHub)

 ### What Can Be Improved or Made More Clear
 - Explicit multichain implementation details: which chains, what deployment work, current chain status
-- Multichain deployment concerns: tracking file notes this shouldn't be funded in this pool
+- Multichain deployment may not align with round goals - consider refocusing on interoperability integrations
 - More specific measurement plan: KPIs for adoption, distributions, reporting cadence
 - Risk mitigation strategies for multichain complexity
+- Upstream contribution plan (Gardens integration contributions, Hypercerts improvements)

 ### Questions
 - Can you clarify multichain implementation: which chains, what deployment work, where is it currently deployed?
-- Given tracking file concern about multichain deployments - can you refocus on interoperability integrations instead?
+- Given round focus on interoperability integrations - can you refocus on Gardens, Hypercerts, Prosperity Pass integrations rather than multichain deployment?
 - What are the expected metrics (projects funded, distributions, TVL) and how will progress be tracked?
 - What is the reporting cadence to Karma GAP and how will metrics be aligned to CIDS framework?